dominix88/Reminder_program/README.md

 README file for the REMINDER PROGRAM

+Short description: This program allows users to send reminder messages on their mobile phone at a pre-defined time.
+It allows to set three reminders per day (the 'wake-up', 'do-sports', and 'get-to-rest' reminders).
+As the text for each reminder SMS can be set by the user, the reminder instances can be used for any purpose.
+The main idea is that the program can run all week and send the same reminders every day, helping you to structure your working days.

 Version: The program was created with Python 2.7.10.
 OS: The program was created and executed under Windows 10, using a 64bit machine.